 For one, it’s generally cheaper than attending a conference.
 The online course creator typically has low overhead and doesn’t need to charge a lot to recover costs.
 The course is also easier to scale.

-While a conference generates many paying customers at one time, the online course can live on in perpetuity, generating sales indefinitely.
+While a conference generates many paying customers at once, the online course can live on perpetually, generating sales indefinitely.